Anishb5/Blinkit_Powerbi_analysis_dashboard/README.md

 Key KPIs

-Total Sales: The overall revenue generated from all items sold.
+1.Total Sales: The overall revenue generated from all items sold.

-Average Sales: The average revenue per sale.
+2.Average Sales: The average revenue per sale.

-Number of Items: The total count of different items sold.
+3.Number of Items: The total count of different items sold.

-Average Rating: The average customer rating for items sold.
+4.Average Rating: The average customer rating for items sold.

 Chart Requirements

-Total Sales by Fat Content
+1.Total Sales by Fat Content

-Objective: Analyze the impact of fat content on total sales.
+      a.Objective: Analyze the impact of fat content on total sales.

-Additional KPI Metrics: Assess how Average Sales, Number of Items, and Average Rating vary with fat content.
+      b.Additional KPI Metrics: Assess how Average Sales, Number of Items, and Average Rating vary with fat content.

-Chart Type: Donut Chart.
+      c.Chart Type: Donut Chart.

-Total Sales by Item Type
+2.Total Sales by Item Type

       Objective: Identify the performance of different item types in terms of total sales.

       Additional KPI Metrics: Assess how Average Sales, Number of Items, and Average Rating vary with item type.

       Chart Type: Bar Chart.

 Fat Content by Outlet for Total Sales